framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

     ;; produces (2 4 6 8 10)

 Strictly speaking, a function can contain more than one expression: they are all evaluated in order, but only the value of the last expression is returned.
-The others are throw away.
+The others are thrown away.
 So why have multiple expressions?
 You might have some operations that cause side effects, such as logging to file or writing to a database, and you want to evaluate those for their effects but not necessarily their result.